 Either the issuer or a SIX recognised representative prepares and submits the listing application to SIX.
-The listing application must contain a short description of the equity securities to be listed as well as a request for the planned first trading day.
+The listing application must contain a short description of the securities to be listed and a request regarding the planned first trading day, as well as a reference to the enclosures to the application that are required by the SIX Regulatory Board.
 Generally, the following documentation must be submitted to SIX, together with the duly signed listing application:

-- the listing prospectus (described in greater detail in question 6); - an 'official notice' pursuant to articles 40a and 40b of the SIX Listing Rules (if required); an official notice is required: - if the listing prospectus is not provided in full to potential investors in order to advise investors where the listing prospectus can be obtained; - to set out any material changes made to the information contained in the listing prospectus between the date of its publication and the listing date; or - to advise of any supplements to the listing prospectus; - a copy of a current extract from the commercial register of the issuer; - · a copy of the valid articles of association of the issuer; - evidence that the auditors of the issuer fulfil the requirements of auditors for public companies; - an original of the duly signed declaration by the lead manager that the free float of relevant equity securities is sufficient; - if necessary, an original of the duly signed declaration by the issuer that any printed share certificates will comply with the SIX printing regulations.
-In the case of book-entry securities, the issuer must submit an explanation of how the holders of such securities may obtain proof of their holding; and - a duly signed declaration by the issuer in accordance with article 45 of the SIX Listing Rules stating that: - its responsible bodies are in agreement with the listing; - the listing prospectus and official notice (if required) are complete pursuant to the SIX Listing Rules; - there has been no material deterioration in the issuer's assets and liabilities, financial position, profits and losses and business prospects since the listing prospectus was published; - the issuer has read and acknowledges the SIX Listing Rules together with any applicable Additional Rules and the corresponding implementing provisions, as well as the SIX rules of procedure and sanction regulations and recognises them expressly in the form of a declaration of consent.
+- the listing prospectus (described in greater detail in question 6); - an 'official notice' pursuant to articles 40a and 40b of the SIX Listing Rules (if required) - an official notice is required: - if the listing prospectus is not provided in full to potential investors in order to advise investors where the listing prospectus can be obtained; - to set out any material changes made to the information contained in the listing prospectus between the date of its publication and the listing date; or - to advise of any supplements to the listing prospectus; - a copy of a current extract from the commercial register of the issuer; - · a copy of the valid articles of association of the issuer; - evidence that the auditors of the issuer fulfil the requirements of auditors for public companies set out in articles 7 and 8 of the Federal Act on the Licensing and Oversight of Auditors (AOA); - an original of the duly signed declaration by the lead manager that the free float of relevant equity securities is sufficient; - if necessary, an original of the duly signed declaration by the issuer that any printed share certificates will comply with the SIX SIS AG (SIX SIS) printing regulations.
+In the case of book-entry securities, the issuer must submit an explanation of how the holders of such securities may obtain proof of their holding; and - a duly signed declaration by the issuer in accordance with article 45 of the SIX Listing Rules stating that: - its responsible bodies are in agreement with the listing; - the listing prospectus and official notice (if required) are complete pursuant to the SIX Listing Rules; - there has been no material deterioration in the issuer's assets and liabilities, financial position, profits and losses and business prospects since the listing prospectus was published; - it has read and acknowledges the SIX Listing Rules together with any applicable Additional Rules and the corresponding implementing provisions, as well as the SIX rules of procedure and sanction regulations and recognises them expressly in the form of a declaration of consent.
 The issuer further recognises the board of arbitration determined by SIX and expressly agrees to be bound by any arbitration agreement.
-The issuer also recognises that its continued listing is conditional upon its agreeing to be bound by the version of the legal foundations that is in force at any given time; and - it will pay the listing fees.
+The issuer also recognises that its continued listing is conditional upon its agreeing to be bound by the version of the legal foundations that are in force at any given time; and - · it will pay the listing fees.